 - 5 corn on the cob or fewer if wanted

 - 1 cup water

 - Once cooked, use a kitchen towel to carefully use the quick release (turn the venting knob to the venting position) to release the remaining steam in the pressure cooker.
-Once the floating valve drops, carefully open the lid, use tongs to retrieve the pressure cooked corn, and enjoy!
+Once the floating valve drops, carefully open the lid.
+Enjoy!

-- Use hot water to save time: If you use hot water in your Instant Pot, it will take less time to reach full pressure.
+- Use hot water to save time: If you use hot water in your cooker, reaching full pressure will take less time.